AbdurRazzak01/apply/applications/application-template.md

 | 2 | Feature Z | $5,000 | 1.5 months |
 | **Total** | | **$10,000** | **3 months** |

-## 🔮 Future Plans

-Please include:

-- How you intend to continue development after the Fast-Grant
-- Any plans for seeking additional funding (other grants, VC funding, etc.)
-- Your vision for the project's growth and impact in the Polkadot ecosystem

-## ℹ️ Additional Information

-Here you can add any additional information that you think is relevant to this application, such as:

-- Work you have already done
-- If there are any other teams who have already contributed to the project
-- Other funding you may have applied for

-Remember that the Fast-Grants Programme is designed as a first step for promising projects.
-We're looking for projects that can continue to grow beyond this initial funding.